What is UGYG?

 - 20 Parent in-depth teachings to guide you through the process.

 - Action steps throughout the course to implement what you and your child are learning and strengthen your relationship with your child.

 - In-depth printable PDF support documents and checklists to help implement my teachings.

 - Bonuses to help keep the momentum going and reinforce core concepts.

 What will students learn?

-- Systems – Learn all of the systems students need to succeed (students are not often taught these in school, so if they don’t figure it out on their own, they flail around year after year, with missing and incomplete assignments, falling grades, decreased motivation, and insufficient time studying or working on major projects and papers).
+- Systems – Learn the systems students need to succeed (students are not often taught these in school, so if they don’t figure it out on their own, they flail around year after year, with missing and incomplete assignments, falling grades, decreased motivation, and insufficient time studying or working on projects and papers).
 Learn how to use these systems effectively and how to tailor them to your child’s personality and learning style.